IR35 and other special rules

-Legislation commonly known as IR35 brings the tax paid on certain contracts in line with the tax paid by employees.
+Legislation for off-payroll working through an intermediary, commonly known as IR35, brings the tax paid on certain contracts in line with the tax paid by employees.

 As an employer, you do not make deductions for PAYE (Pay As You Earn) or National Insurance contributions (NICs) from payments made under such a contract to an 'intermediary'.